Street food in Jordan is an absolute must. A local chef tells us the best things to eat on the street in Amman.

 Based on my experiences in this city as a local and a chef, I’ve got some favorites for the best street foods and snacks in Amman today.
 (To clarify, “street food” in this city originated as foods that were sold exclusively on the streets, as there was very little in the way of infrastructure.
 Today some of those foods can be found at takeout spots as well as from street vendors, who sometimes pick up the foods from those places to sell on the street.)

-There is so much good food to be found in Amman now, and so many places to find it—we are often spoiled for choice.
-But you gotta start somewhere.
+There is so much good food in Amman now, and so many places to find it—we are often spoiled for choice.
+But you gotta start somewhere, so here are my picks for the best street food in Amman today.

 Ka’ak is a circular sesame bread, in either a round or oblong shape, that is very often eaten for breakfast.
 It is regularly referred to as “Jerusalem ka’ak,” as this form of the bread evolved in Jerusalem.
 Many vendors will carry this in wooden trays balanced on their heads, calling out “ka’ak, ka’ak” while they make their rounds through the streets.